python/cpython/Doc/library/importlib.rst

    be only a single binary per framework, and there can be no executable binary material outside the Frameworks folder.

-   To accomodate this requirement, when running on iOS, extension module binaries are *not* packaged as ``.so`` files on ``sys.path``, but as individual standalone frameworks.
+   To accommodate this requirement, when running on iOS, extension module binaries are *not* packaged as ``.so`` files on ``sys.path``, but as individual standalone frameworks.
 To discover those frameworks, this loader is be registered against the ``.fwork`` file extension, with a ``.fwork``